Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Results and discussion

-These results indicate that the significant gravity waves receive kinetic energy from the air side with contributions of form drag, i.e., $Q_{na}$, and the energy is partially transferred to capillary waves and dissipated by the viscosity of water.
+\Matsuda{ To fully understand the wave growth mechanism, quantitative evaluation of wave--wave interaction is crucial.
+However, it is difficult to evaluate the energy flux between waves directly from our simulation data.
+The present results of the energy fluxes at gravity and capillary wave scales indirectly prove the energy transfer between these scales and the effect of the surface tension reduction on the energy transfer. } These results indicate that the significant gravity waves receive kinetic energy from the air side with contributions of form drag, i.e., $Q_{na}$, and the energy is partially transferred to capillary waves and dissipated by the viscosity of water.
 When the surface tension decreases, the energy transfer to the capillary waves decreases, and the significant waves retain more energy, resulting in the faster growth of the wave height.
 The faster wave growth can further cause the increase in the wave slope and, therefore, the increase of the energy received from the air side with contributions of form drag.